 Are you okay with more cleaning or messes potentially being exposed?

 People love a closed kitchen because it easily conceals messes from cooking, especially while entertaining.
+When you have an open concept home, though, your kitchen is almost certainly going to be the center of attention all day, every day.
 Consider this before deciding what you want for your design.

 Are you okay with certain kitchen elements being exposed at all times?

 Your countertops are no longer going to just be for slicing tomatoes and holding utensils.
 They are now an integral part of your home’s interior decoration.
 Make sure you are okay with your kitchen always needing to look as put-together as your living room.
 It is often harder to maintain, given that the kitchen is used for so many things, but it can look beautiful when done well.